Wrangling over virus relief persists despite high stakes

 State governments have been forced to borrow billions of dollars and slash costs by furloughing workers, delaying construction projects, cutting aid to schools and even closing highway rest areas.
 For many states, as well as local governments, the main hope for avoiding even deeper cuts is to get help from Congress.

 The virus also has led to political rancor around the globe.
 European Union leaders have met for several days, fighting over an unprecedented 1.85 trillion-euro ($2.1 trillion) EU budget and coronavirus recovery fund.
-The prolonged debates have been marked by walkouts, fists slamming into tables and insults.
+The prolonged debates have been marked by walkouts, fist slamming and insults.

 The pandemic has sent the EU into a tailspin, killing around 135,000 of its citizens and plunging its economy into an estimated contraction of 8.3% this year.